-Cash bonds of US\$875,000 have been paid as security deposits in relation to various US State ADW licences (2020: US\$875,000).
+Cash bonds of US\$875,000 have been paid as security deposits in relation to various US State ADW licences (2021: US\$875,000).
 These cash bonds are held in trust accounts used exclusively for cash collateral, with financial institutions which have been screened for their financial strength and capitalization ratio.
-The financial institutions have a credit rating of A- Excellent from AM Best credit rating agency.
+The financial institutions have a credit rating of A-Excellent from AM Best credit rating agency.
 Therefore, these bonds are considered to be fully recoverable.
-A rent deposit of US\$100,000 is held by California Exposition & State Fair and is for a term of 5 years (2020: US\$100,000).
+A rent deposit of US\$100,000 is held by California Exposition & State Fair and is for a term of 8 years (2021: US\$100,000).
 This is held by an entity of the Californian state government and is therefore considered fully recoverable.
-Rent and other security deposits total US\$8,315 (2020: US\$8,155).
+Rent and other security deposits total US\$8,227 (2021: US\$8,315).
 These deposits are repayable upon completion of the relevant lease term, under the terms of legally binding agreements.
+The fair value of the bonds and deposits approximates to the carrying value.